-I started working as a limited company as of February 2017 – something I should’ve done years ago but was simply too scared to.
+Something I should've done years ago, but was too scared to until February 2017, was to start working as a limited company.
 I got everything in order and hired my accountant, and it was one of the best moves I’ve made for my business.
 I can’t believe I’d been trading for eight years, worried I was doing my tax returns all wrong, before I had the courage to pay somebody else to do it for me.

 I also got myself into a bit of a mess by not saving up tax money as my income shifted upwards, ending up with a huge bill at the end of the year.
 In 2017, I started setting tax aside as soon as I earnt the money – and it felt good.

 I spent a lot of time thinking about my next move.
 As entrepreneurs, we tend to come up with new ideas really quickly, work on them with 100% enthusiasm for a few weeks, before moving onto the next great idea.
 I didn’t want this to happen again.
 Unfortunately, I spent too long thinking, and let fear get in the way of taking action many times.